Yashswi-3/Universe-master/README.md

 **UniVerse**

-This repository contains the codebase for the UniVerse project, an initiative aimed at preserving and celebrating cultural heritage through digital storytelling.
-The project consists of two main components: the backend (api) and the frontend (client).
+This repository contains the codebase for the UniVerse project, I co-founded UniVerse to solve daily university challenges.
+Our digital solution streamlined event management, improved dining experiences, and enhanced laundry services.
+I gained experience in HTML/CSS for frontend, JavaScript for backend, and utilized MongoDB for its NoSQL capabilities.

 ### Project Structure